mdinh186/mdinh186.github.io/_pages/about.md

 * [January, 2023] A new preprint titled **Context-Aware Differential Privacy for Language Modeling**.
 Check out the paper [here](https://arxiv.org/abs/2301.12288).
 * [March, 2022] Our collaboration work **Learning Solutions for Intertemporal Power Systems Optimization with Recurrent Neural Network** with Professor Kyri Baker from University of Colorado, Boulder is accepted to PMAPS 2022.
-* [Feb, 2022] A new preprint titled **A Fairness Analysis on Private Aggregation of Teacher Ensembles**.
+* [February, 2022] A new preprint titled **A Fairness Analysis on Private Aggregation of Teacher Ensembles**.
 Check out the paper [here](https://arxiv.org/pdf/2109.08630.pdf).
-* [Jan, 2022] I passed SU's Qualifying Exam 1.
+* [January, 2022] I passed SU's Qualifying Exam 1.
-* [Sep, 2021] Paper titled **Differentially Private Empirical Risk Minimization under the Fairness Lens** is accepted to Neurips 2021.
+* [September, 2021] Paper titled **Differentially Private Empirical Risk Minimization under the Fairness Lens** is accepted to Neurips 2021.

 ## Contact Information